 Effectively, Continent Locking gives a whole faction a unifying objective.

 Step 15.
-Learn About Battle Flow
+Learn About Lattice and Battle Flow

 The natural flow of battle is that one faction brings a few Sunderers and other vehicles to an enemy base, deploys Sunderers to provide spawns, and sieges the base.
 Infantry rushes in and takes control of the Capture Points.